juyongjiang/CodeUp/README.md

 | <center><img src="./assets/train_loss.png" width="100%"></center>  | <center><img src="./assets/eval_loss.png" width="100%"></center> |

 ## Inference (`generate.py`)
 This file reads the foundation model (i.e., Llama2 7B) from the Hugging Face model hub and the LoRA weights from `codeup-peft-llama-2`, and runs a `Gradio interface` for inference on a specified input.
-Users should treat this as example code for the use of the model, and modify it as needed.
+Users should treat this as an example code for using the model and modify it as needed.

 ```bash
 python generate.py \